Canterbury gecko: Geographic distribution and habitat

-Woodworthia cf. brunnea geckos are a generalist/facultative species, as they inhabit the coastal, lowland, and montane/subalpine regions of the South Island, in a wide variety of habitats.
+Canterbury geckos are a generalist/facultative species, as they inhabit the coastal, lowland, and montane/subalpine regions of the South Island, in a wide variety of habitats.
 They are restricted below the tree line in most areas.
 On predator-free islands, they have been found inhabiting seabird burrows and can be found frequently in modified environments such as inorganic debris and buildings, close to human habitation.
 Small-leaved coprosmas are a favourite of New Zealand lizard species, as they offer a protective habitat in their tangled branches.
 Pohuehue (Muehlenbeckia complexa) is another favourite, as many invertebrates are found on it, and the fruit is ideal for lizards.

+The New Zealand Department of Conservation has them listed as "bio status category: Indigenous (Endemic)", with a New Zealand threat classification of declining.